Corey Seager Player Props: Rangers vs. Orioles

-After going 0-for-4 in his most recent game, Corey Seager and the Texas Rangers take on the Baltimore Orioles (who will start Kyle Gibson) at 8:05 PM ET on Tuesday.
+On Wednesday, Corey Seager (coming off going 1-for-4) and the Texas Rangers play the Baltimore Orioles, whose starting pitcher will be Grayson Rodriguez.
+First pitch is at 2:05 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Orioles.
+He had a one-hit performance in his previous game (1-for-4) against the Orioles.

 Corey Seager Game Info & Props vs. the Orioles